faccus/network_butcher/README.md

 # Network Butcher
-The objective of this project is to develop a C++ library (currently, only static) that can find, given a Deep Neural Network in Onnx format, the K optimal ways of partitioning it in order to minimize the overall execution time of the model itself on multiple devices.
+The objective of this project is to develop a C++20 library (currently, only static) that can find, given a Deep Neural Network in Onnx format, the K optimal ways of partitioning it in order to minimize the overall execution time of the model itself on multiple devices.